metadriverse/metadrive/documentation/source/index.rst

 This documentation let you get familiar with the installation and basic utilization of PGDrive.
 Please go through :doc:`install` to install PGDrive and try the examples in :doc:`get_start` to enjoy PGDrive!

+Interesting experiment results can be found in `our paper <https://arxiv.org/abs/2012.13681>`_.
 You can also visit `our webpage <https://decisionforce.github.io/pgdrive/>`_ and `GitHub repo <https://github.com/decisionforce/pgdrive>`_!
-Please feel free to contact us if you have any suggestion or ideas!
+Please feel free to contact us if you have any suggestions or ideas!

 Table of Content